 Value Meaning FILE_ATTRIBUTE_READONLY 0x00000001 A file or directory that is read-only.
 For a file, applications can read the file but cannot write to it or delete it.
 For a directory, applications cannot delete it, but applications can create and delete files from that directory.
-FILE_ATTRIBUTE_HIDDEN 0x000000002 A file or directory that is hidden.
+FILE_ATTRIBUTE_HIDDEN 0x00000002 A file or directory that is hidden.
 Files and directories marked with this attribute do not appear in an ordinary directory listing.
 FILE_ATTRIBUTE_SYSTEM 0x00000004 A file or directory that the operating system uses a part of or uses exclusively.
-FILE_ATTRIBUTE_DIRECTORY 0x00000010 This item is a directory.
-FILE_ATTRIBUTE_ARCHIVE 0x00000020 A file or directory that requires to be archived.
+FILE_ATTRIBUTE_DIRECTORY This item is a directory.

+Value Meaning 0x00000010 FILE_ATTRIBUTE_ARCHIVE 0x00000020 A file or directory that requires to be archived.
 Applications use this attribute to mark files for backup or removal.
 FILE_ATTRIBUTE_NORMAL 0x00000080 A file that does not have other attributes set.
 This flag is used to clear all other flags by specifying it with no other flags set.
-This flag MUST be ignored if other flags are set. <161> FILE_ATTRIBUTE_TEMPORARY 0x00000100 A file that is being used for temporary storage.
+This flag MUST be ignored if other flags are set.<162> FILE_ATTRIBUTE_TEMPORARY 0x00000100 A file that is being used for temporary storage.
 The operating system can choose to store this file's data in memory rather than on mass storage, writing the data to mass storage only if data remains in the file when the file is closed.
-FILE_ATTRIBUTE_SPARSE_FILE 0x00000200 A file that is a sparse file .
-FILE_ATTRIBUTE_REPARSE_POINT 0x00000400 A file or directory that has an associated reparse point .
+FILE_ATTRIBUTE_SPARSE_FILE 0x00000200 A file that is a sparse file.
+FILE_ATTRIBUTE_REPARSE_POINT 0x00000400 A file or directory that has an associated reparse point.
 FILE_ATTRIBUTE_COMPRESSED 0x00000800 A file or directory that is compressed.
 For a file, all of the data in the file is compressed.
 For a directory, compression is the default for newly created files and subdirectories.
 FILE_ATTRIBUTE_OFFLINE 0x00001000 The data in this file is not available immediately.
 This attribute indicates that the file data is physically moved to offline storage.
-This attribute is used by Remote Storage, which is hierarchical

-Value Meaning storage management software.
-FILE_ATTRIBUTE_NOT_CONTENT_INDEXED 0x00002000 A file or directory that is not indexed by the content indexing service .
+This attribute is used by Remote Storage, which is hierarchical storage management software.
+FILE_ATTRIBUTE_NOT_CONTENT_INDEXED 0x00002000 A file or directory that is not indexed by the content indexing service.
 FILE_ATTRIBUTE_ENCRYPTED 0x00004000 A file or directory that is encrypted.
 For a file, all data streams in the file are encrypted.
 For a directory, encryption is the default for newly created files and subdirectories.
 FILE_ATTRIBUTE_INTEGRITY_STREAM 0x00008000 A file or directory that is configured with integrity support.
 For a file, all data streams in the file have integrity support.
-For a directory, integrity support is the default for newly created files and subdirectories, unless the caller specifies otherwise. <162> FILE_ATTRIBUTE_NO_SCRUB_DATA 0x00020000 A file or directory that is configured to be excluded from the data integrity scan.
-For a directory configured with FILE_ATTRIBUTE_NO_SCRUB_DATA, the default for newly created files and subdirectories is to inherit the FILE_ATTRIBUTE_NO_SCRUB_DATA attribute. < attribute.
-FILE_ATTRIBUTE_RECALL_ON_OPEN 0x00040000 This attribute appears only in directory enumeration classes (FILE_DIRECTORY_INFORMATION, FILE_BOTH_DIR_INFORMATION, etc.).
+For a directory, integrity support is the default for newly created files and subdirectories, unless the caller specifies otherwise.<163> FILE_ATTRIBUTE_NO_SCRUB_DATA 0x00020000 A file or directory that is configured to be excluded from the data integrity scan.
+For a directory configured with FILE_ATTRIBUTE_NO_SCRUB_DATA, the default for newly created files and subdirectories is to inherit the FILE_ATTRIBUTE_NO_SCRUB_DATA attribute.<164> FILE_ATTRIBUTE_RECALL_ON_OPEN 0x00040000 This attribute appears only in directory enumeration classes (FILE_DIRECTORY_INFORMATION, FILE_BOTH_DIR_INFORMATION, etc.).
 When this attribute is set, it means that the file or directory has no physical representation on the local system; the item is virtual.
 Opening the item will be more expensive than usual because it will cause at least some of the file or directory content to be fetched from a remote store.
 This attribute can only be set by kernel-mode components.
-This attribute is for use with hierarchical storage management software.
+This attribute is for use with hierarchical storage management software.<165> FILE_ATTRIBUTE_PINNED 0x00080000 This attribute indicates user intent that the file or directory should be kept fully present locally even when not being actively accessed.
+This attribute is for use with hierarchical storage